SARAMALI15792/browser_use_controller/README.md

     source browser-agent/bin/activate     # On Mac/Linux
     ```

-3. Install dependencies:
+3. Install the necessary libraries:
     ```bash
     pip install -r requirements.txt
     ```

-4. **Configure the API Key:**
+4. **Add your API Key**:

-    Create a `.env` file in the root directory with the following content:
+    Create a `.env` file in the main folder and add your Gemini API key like this:

     ```env
     GEMINI_API_KEY=your_gemini_api_key_here